 A work-related injury may mean that you are no longer able to work or have lasting trauma from your injuries.
 When you receive injuries on the job in Southern California, you should have an Orange County workers’ compensation attorney to represent your case.

 Whether you’re a construction worker injured by a falling object or you have a loved one who suffered a fatal accident, we at Khalil Law Group can represent you.
 We have experience representing clients in many different kinds of workers’ compensation cases.
-We will argue hard on your behalf to help you retain all the benefits to which you are entitled.
+We will argue hard on your behalf to help you retain all the workers compensation benefits to which you are entitled.

 Call us at Khalil Law Group in Orange County, CA, today for a free consultation about your personal injury case.